THE FELDENKRAIS METHOD WITH MICHELLE DRERUP

 • Higher Jumping With Less Effort and Strain

-• Using Your Arms with Maximum Power and Precision and Minimum Pain and Injury
+• Swinging Your Arms with Maximum Power and Precision and Minimum Pain and Injury

 • Improving Depth Perception, Visual Field, and Visual Focus